-This blog contains the show notes for the June 11, 2020, webinar “Add Advanced Dashboard Interactivity Using the New Parameter Feature,” presented by Syncfusion developer Pravin Joshua D. It will be updated with the recorded version of the webinar and the text for the Q&A segment after the webinar has aired.
-Watch the recording on our YouTube channel or here:
+This blog contains the show notes for the June 11, 2020, webinar “Add Advanced Dashboard Interactivity Using the New Parameter Feature,” presented by Syncfusion developer Pravin Joshua D. Watch the recording on our YouTube channel or here:

 Recommended resources (related links):

 A parameter is a placeholder value such as a string, number, or date that can be dynamically changed on the fly when visualizing metrics in your Bold BI dashboard.

 Parameters can be inserted anywhere in your Bold BI dashboard, such as custom queries, calculated fields, and even conditional formatting to build a more interactive and dynamic report.

 For example, you may build an expression that returns a sales commission amount, which is 2% of the total revenue.
 Instead of having the 2% as a constant value, you can insert a parameter whose value can be dynamically changed to calculate the commission amount.

 Filters are basically configured using a column in a data source.
 Filters are used to visualize a subset of the data by restricting it to one or more values.
 The filter value cannot be dynamically applied when visualizing the dashboard.

 Parameters, on the other hand, are used to replace static or hard-coded values in your dashboard or data source.
 The user can apply any dynamic value when visualizing the dashboard.